 The following summary consolidated financial information and other data were derived from the consolidated financial statements of AIH.
 The consolidated financial statements of AIH for each fiscal year presented have been audited by Arthur Andersen LLP.
 The consolidated financial statements of AIH for the six months ended July 1, 1995 and July 2, 1994 are unaudited; however, in the opinion of AIH's management, they reflect all adjustments, consisting only of normal recurring items, necessary for a fair presentation of the financial position and results of operations of such periods.
 The results for the six months ended July 1, 1995 are not necessarily indicative of the results to be expected for the full fiscal year.
-The summary financial data below should be read in conjunction with the other financial data of AIH included herein and "Management's Discussion and Analysis of Results of Operations of Automotive Industries Holding, Inc."
+The summary financial data below should be read in conjunction with the other financial data of AIH included in this Prospectus, the consolidated financial statements of AIH and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Results of Operations of Automotive Industries Holding, Inc."